apthagowda97/openvino_people_counter/README.md

 ### Step 2 - Start the GUI

-Open new terminal and run below commands.
+Open a new terminal and run below commands.
 ```
 cd webservice/ui
 npm run dev